 Step tracking test

-Like the step tracking, you get 1 heart point for each minute.
+For those fast-paced activities, you get two heart points per minute.
 The app supports adding data manually if you forget to start tracking.

 It calculates calories while tracking, but you must insert the calorie number while adding data manually.